 Relevant Read: Make Money From Home As a Freelance Writer

 WHAT IS FREELANCE WRITING AND WHAT DO FREELANCE WRITERS DO?

 Many people have asked me what freelance writing is, and what freelance writers do.
 I am going to start by explaining.

 A freelance writer is an independent business owner (not an employee) who provides writing services to multiple clients (businesses) at the same time.
 For example: writing a blog post, white paper, case study, website copy, media release, etc…

 Freelance writers get paid via PayPal and their rates are calculated as follows:

 - Per article

-Considering you are not an employee, you are not entitled to any benefits that come with 9-5 employment – insurance, sick leaves, holidays etc. You are required to factor this in your pricing model – do not ever forget this!
+Considering you are not an employee, you are not entitled to any benefits that come with 9-5 employment: insurance, sick leaves, or holidays.
+You are required to factor this in your pricing model – do not ever forget this!

 5 STEP ACTION PLAN TO LAUNCH A PROFITABLE FREELANCE WRITING BUSINESS

 STEP 1 – Find a profitable niche that you like